Brisbane Tramway Museum: Collection

 The museum's very short section of track has been recovered from Ipswich Road depot, Gregory Terrace and Ipswich Road between Moorooka and Salisbury.
-In keeping with the practice of the Brisbane City Council Tramways Department, the museum has constructed its track in mass concrete, that is, the track is laid in concrete, rather than on sleepers and ballast.
-The cost of such mass concrete trackwork being one the reason why the museum has been unable to extend their length of track after numerous efforts.
-The museum also houses a unique three-way set of points that was originally located at Light Street depot.
+In keeping with the practice of the Brisbane City Council Tramways Department, the museum has constructed its track in mass concrete rather than on sleepers and ballast.
+The museum houses a unique three-way set of points, originally located at Light Street depot.
 These points can be found outside the museum's main depot shed.